The Tech Gap Is Open.

 Watch it land

-"I have customer service reps and account managers actually getting it."
+"I have customer service reps and accountants actually getting cybersecurity."

 — Security Champions Community Lead